Tiatia Laulu Mapusua

 Le Laulu is from Gataivai on the island of Savaiʻi and is the son of former MP Mapusua Malo.

 He ran unsuccessfully for parliament in the 2011, 2016, and 2021 elections, first as a candidate for the Tautua Samoa Party and then in 2021 as a candidate for FAST.

 In December 2024 he was appointed as a member of the Council of Deputies.
-He was sworn in in January 2025.
+He assumed the position in January 2025.